base-org/web/apps/base-docs/tutorials/docs/5_shopify-storefront-commerce.md

 ### Coinbase Commerce

+Coinbase Commerce is a platform that enables merchants to accept cryptocurrency payments in a decentralized manner.
+It provides tools for integrating crypto payments into online stores, offering a secure and straightforward way to receive hundreds of tokens across Base, Polygon, and Ethereum.

-You will need a Coinbase Commerce Managed account to proceed.
+To proceed, you will need a Coinbase Commerce Managed account.
 You can sign up for a business account [here](https://beta.commerce.coinbase.com/sign-up).

 ### Shopify